sdwebui-extensions/LanPaint/README.md

 ## Know Issues (ToDo)

-- Does not work with v-pridictuion
+- It works with v-prediction, (but may have some issue)
-- Problems with the waiNSFWIllustrious model.
+- Potential Problems with the waiNSFWIllustrious model.

 ## Contribute